 - Message Queue for MQTT Information pushing in milliseconds is supported for millions of devices, with an even smaller latency for display updates of digital price tags.

 - Extensive application range, versatile generability, and rapid duplication.

 - Based on the MQTT standard protocol, this solution is universally applicable.
 It can be replicated in similar scenarios by adapting the solution for different data content.

-- AliwareMQ for IoT and smart AP nodes supports SSL/TLS encryption in data transmission, preventing media business data leakage.
+- Message Queue for MQTT and smart AP nodes supports SSL/TLS encryption in data transmission, preventing media business data leakage.

 - All service nodes are highly available and stable.